"They're Dropping Like Flies"

 “Heads up, Dani!
 We’ve got a sergeant!”

 Sergeant Hendrickson.
+I’m not surprised.
 I thought I heard him say he was responding to our location.
 He’s not any happier about these overdoses than we are.
+And he sure as hell doesn’t look very happy right now, does he?

 “Lynott!
 Harper!
 What is this?
 Number three since yesterday?”